SDanker/Jupyter-Hub/README.md

 ```

 You should see the JupyterHub login page.
 Use the credentials you have set up to log in and start using JupyterHub.

+## Adding Additional Languages

+This image provides kernels for Python, R, and Julia.
+JupyterHub can run many other languages by installing the appropriate kernels.
+Common examples include:

+- **C/C++**: install the `xeus-cling` kernel.
+- **SQL**: install a SQL kernel such as `ipython-sql`.
+- **C#**: install the `.NET Interactive` kernel.

+Add the installation steps to the `Dockerfile` and rebuild the image with `docker-compose build` to enable these languages.